 Clean the area around the hole carefully and remove any dust, debris or loose particles of the torn drywall hole and edges.
 Once the area is clean, wipe with a tack cloth and get rid of any excess dust.
 Vacuum if necessary and clear the debris to offer a clean working surface.

 Cut a piece of drywall slightly larger than the hole you are going to repair.
 Hold the drywall patch over the entrance of the hole and trace the outline, with a pencil, onto the wall.
 Then, using the pencil lines as a guide, cut out the larger-shaped piece from the wall using a drywall saw.
 This will effectively extend the size of the hole and neaten the edges for a better repair.

 Cut two wooden cleats slightly larger than the size of the hole.
 These are going to be placed inside and behind the hole to strengthen the bond of the repair.
 Apply a good amount of construction adhesive to the cleats and place them into the hole, pressing them firmly against the inside of the wall.
-Position one cleat to either side of the hole but make sure that each cleat sticks out into the opening of the hole and are visible through it.
+Place one cleat on either side of the hole, making sure that each cleat sticks out into the hole and is visible through the opening.
 Next, using drywall screws, attach the cleats through the drywall.

-Once the repaired hole is dry, sand it with fine grade sand paper and apply two or three more coats of compound as required.
+Once the repaired hole is dry, sand it with fine grade sandpaper and apply two or three more coats of the compound as required.
 Allow the area to dry thoroughly before sanding for a final time.
-Once you have sanded, checked the area for residual dust and wiped the surface clean with a tack cloth, you will be able to either wallpaper or paint over the newly-repaired drywall surface.
+Once you have sanded, checked the area for residual dust, and wiped the surface clean with a tack cloth, you will be able to either wallpaper or paint over the newly repaired drywall surface.
 Remember to make sure that the compound is completely dry and hardened before you paint.